srirajan/stemworkshop/README.md

 ## Profile

 ### Group size
-Min of 10, Max 20
+ - Min of 10, Max 20
+ - Pairs of 2  (what do if there are odd numbers?)

 ### Age group
-10 - 15 years
+ - 10 - 15 years

 ### Duration
-3 to 4 hours
+ - 3 to 4 hours

 ### Workshop managers
-1 person delivering this
+ - 1 person delivering this
-1-2 helpers in the room
+ - 1-2 helpers in the room

 ## Preparation

 ### Classroom Setup
  - Classroom style setting with internet accessible computers.
+What happens if internet is not working?

  - Notepad or an editor

+ - Everything else should be provided by the lab setup (Putty, brownser)

 ### Cloud Setup